BMT Canarsie Line: Steam and elevated era

 Before becoming a BRT elevated line in 1906, the Canarsie Line operated as a steam dummy line.
 It was first owned by the Brooklyn and Rockaway Beach Railroad, chartered December 24, 1863, and opened October 21, 1865, from the Long Island Rail Road in East New York to a pier at Canarsie Landing, very close to the current junction of Rockaway Parkway and the Belt Parkway, where ferries continued on to Rockaway.
+North of New Lots Avenue, the line served as part of the New York, Brooklyn and Manhattan Beach Railway; the B&RB owned the section of that line between Jefferson Street and East New York, though this section was solely operated by the NYB&MB.
 The line was single-tracked until 1894.

 The Canarsie Railroad was chartered on May 8, 1906, as a BRT subsidiary (leased to the Brooklyn Union Elevated Railroad) and acquired the line on May 31, 1906.
 The line was partly elevated, and electrified with third rail on the elevated part and trolley wire on the rest, south of New Lots Avenue.
-The Long Island Rail Road, which had used the line north of New Lots to access their Bay Ridge Branch, built a new line just to the west.
+The Long Island Rail Road, which had used the line north of New Lots to access their Bay Ridge Branch, built a new line just to the west, and acquired the rest of the line north from there.
 The East New York terminus was extended several blocks along a section of line formerly used for "East New York Loop" service to the Fulton Street Elevated and the Broadway Elevated (now the BMT Jamaica Line), at a point known as Manhattan Junction (now Broadway Junction).

 Service first ran on July 28, 1906, from Canarsie Landing to the Broadway Ferry at the foot of Broadway in Williamsburg, at the East River.
 This route still exists as the BMT Jamaica Line, except for the last piece to the East River, where the Jamaica Line runs over the Williamsburg Bridge.
 The route was later extended over the bridge and along the BMT Nassau Street Line to Canal Street and then Chambers Street.